NonplussedUltra/ASMSA-2020-Homecoming/index.md

 If you've never used Discord before, start by [clicking here for a setup guide.](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started)

+### Disclaimer

+AAFA and ASMSA take no responsibility for content posted to the Discord by event attendees.
+Please exercise prudence and etiquette in using this forum.
+Bans are up to the discretion of the AAFA executive team moderators.

 ### Schedule

 The Discord server will remain open from Friday, October 23rd through Sunday, October 25th, all the time, so if you don't see anybody there at first, leave a message so your classmates can find you!